Most dog owners are familiar with the mantra that a cold, wet nose on their pup is good, and a warm, dry nose is bad. But is it really that simple?

 - As your pup grows older, his nose will produce less mucus meaning that his nose will become drier with age.

 If your furry friend’s nose is consistently dry, it may be a symptom of a more serious health problem; it may even be a skin allergy.
-PetHonesty’s Allergy SkinHealth Chews help to boost the immune system and improve skin issues from the inside out.
+PetHonesty’s Allergy SkinHealth Chews can help support the immune system and soothe allergy-related skin issues.

 When should I worry about my dog’s nose?